OpenAgenda/verror/README.md

 `cause`          | any Error object | Indicates that the new error was caused by `cause`.
 See `cause()` below.
 If unspecified, the cause will be `null`.
 `constructorOpt` | function         | If specified, then the stack trace for this error ends at function `constructorOpt`.
 Functions called by `constructorOpt` will not show up in the stack.
 This is useful when this class is subclassed.
 `info`           | object           | Specifies arbitrary informational properties that are available through the `VError.info(err)` static class method.
 See [that method](#verrorinfoerr) for details.
 `meta`       | object           | Specifies arbitrary informational properties that are available through `this` instance.
-Like `code` and `className` with [http errors](#http-errors) for details.<br /><br />Works like info with a few differences:<br /><br />- properties are assigned to the instance itself rather than to an info sub-object.<br />- the properties are copied to this in the constructor, which implies that an error also has all the meta of its cause chain at its level.
+Like `code` and `className` with [HTTP errors](#http-errors) for details.<br /><br />Works like info with a few differences:<br /><br />- properties are assigned to the instance itself rather than to an info sub-object.<br />- the properties are copied to this in the constructor, which implies that an error also has all the meta of its cause chain at its level.

 The second form is equivalent to using the first form with the specified `cause` as the error's cause.
 This form is distinguished from the first form because